Tun Phu, founder of the Patpong dynasty, is born in Hainan, China. His family moves to Siam (Thailand).

 Patpong becomes the Central Business District of Bangkok – by day.
 By night, it morphs into an entertainment district

-The Vietnam war results in the first American soldiers coming to bangkok for R+R Air America and other CIA operations set up shop in Patpaong.
+The Vietnam war results in the first American soldiers coming to Bangkok for R&R. Air America and other CIA operations set up shop in Patpong.

 Rick Menard leaves the US military after fighting in Vietnam and moves to Thailand, where he is introduced to Udom Patpongpanich.

-The Madrid bar opens, quickly becoming a favorite haunt of Air America pilots.
+The Madrid bar opens, quickly becoming a favorite haunt for C.I.A agents & Air America pilots.

-Tony Poe is training Hmong tribesmen to fight the Nort Vietnamese and Pathet Lao.
-Starts cutting off ears of killed combatants.
+Tony Poe is training Hmong tribesmen to fight the North Vietnamese and Pathet Lao communists.
+Poe and his fighters begin cutting off ears of killed combatants.

 Rick Menard opens the Grand Prix Lounge + Bar as a sports bar with dancers in Patpong – Bangkok’s (and Asia’s) first Go-Go Bar.